nimblehq/ios-templates/.github/wiki/Bitrise.md

 - MATCH_REPO_URL
 > Link to a repository that contains your Fastlane Match it can be either HTTPS or SSH link (e.g., https://github.com/nimblehq/fastlane-match.git)

+- BUILD NUMBER OFFSET

+> Set this variable value in the **Set Xcode Project Build Number** step in Bitrise in case you switch to Bitrise from another CI/CD and want to keep the build number of the application.

 ### Workflow Environment Variables
 All four workflows have their own variables: